Due Dates

 You can use this filing status if:

-When you use this status, you can’t claim your spouse as an exemption on your return.
+When you use this status, you can't claim your spouse as a dependent on your return.

 Head of Household